k-j0/active-matter-models/readme.md

 ## Building & running

 Run the following, with a version of GCC compatible with C++17, where `<model-name>` is the name of the model to run.
+The code has been tested on Ubuntu and Windows (through Cygwin64).
 ```sh
 $ make
 $ ./amm -model <model-name>